nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

 Complete the following steps to build |NCS| projects with SES after :ref:`installing SEGGER Embedded Studio <installing_ses>` and :ref:`completing the first time setup <build_environment>`:

-1. Start SEGGER Embedded Studio by running :file:`bin/emStudio`.
+1. Start SEGGER Embedded Studio.

+   If you have installed the |NCS| using the :ref:`gs_app_tcm`, click :guilabel:`Open IDE` next to the version you installed to start SES.
+   If you have installed SES manually, run :file:`bin/emStudio`.

 #.
 Select **File -> Open nRF Connect SDK Project**.